 Discreetly test for trichomoniasis

-This at-home test checks for the sexually transmitted infection Trichomoniasis, all from the privacy of home.
-If positive results are detected, you’ll have the opportunity to connect with our independent physician network and may receive treatment.
+This at-home lab test checks for the sexually transmitted infection trichomoniasis.
+If positive results are detected, you’ll have the opportunity to connect with our independent physician network and may receive treatment, if applicable.

 Measures Presence of Trichomoniasis

 Free Shipping • FSA / HSA accepted

 This test is used to detect the presence or absence of trichomoniasis

 Experiencing symptoms such as genital itching or irritation, abnormal discharge, or painful intercourse?

 - Vaginal bleeding